Daniel-Andarge/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-# Python - Classes and Objects
+# Python - Test-driven development
 ## About
-project on Python - Classes and Objects.
+Project on Python TDD(Test-driven development).

-##What i learn:
+What i learn:
 - What’s an interactive test
 - Why tests are important
 - How to write Docstrings to create tests